 Most oral appliances fall into one of two categories: mandibular repositioning devices or tongue-retaining devices.
 A tongue-retaining device works by engaging the tongue and moving it to a more forward position in your mouth during sleep.
 Mandibular repositioning devices change the position of your jaw during sleep, which helps open your airway.

 Sleep apnea is a serious, growing epidemic in our country.
 It is public awareness that is our greatest defense.

-If you are concerned about having an increased risk of stroke and have been diagnosed with sleep apnea or have chronic snoring, talk with your doctor right away about your health consequences and contact Pennsylvania Dental Sleep Medicine to speak with a specialist in oral appliance therapy for the treatment of OSA
+If you are concerned about having an increased risk of stroke and have been diagnosed with sleep apnea or exhibit chronic snoring, talk with your doctor right away about your health consequences and contact Pennsylvania Dental Sleep Medicine to speak with a specialist in oral appliance therapy for the treatment of OSA

 Pennsylvania Dental Sleep Medicine serves the central Pennsylvania area from its convenient location in Harrisburg.
-Dr. Becky Fosx is a highly regarded sleep dentist who focuses on the treatment and management of obstructive sleep apnea (OSA) and chronic snoring.
+Dr. Becky Fox is a highly regarded sleep dentist who focuses on the treatment and management of obstructive sleep apnea (OSA) and chronic snoring.

 Oral appliance therapy is covered by most major medical insurance plans,